What is a Standard SSL Certificate and What It Protects?

 There are “n” number of features of a Standard SSL Certificate.
 Let’s go through some of the most prominent ones:

-• Trust indicators: Standard SSL certificates include two of the most important trust indicators: the padlock icon and https in the URL.
-These trust indicators assure the customers that they are interacting with a legitimate website and their data is safe.
+- Trust indicators: Standard SSL certificates include two essential trust indicators: the padlock icon and https in the URL.
+It assures the customers that they are interacting with a legitimate website and their data is safe.

-• Encryption strength: It use SHA 256 or RSA 2048-bit encryption strength, which is considered the industry standard for protecting sensitive information.
+- Encryption strength: It uses SHA 256 or RSA 2048-bit encryption strength, considered the industry standard for protecting sensitive information.

 Here’s the list of some of the best Standard SSL Certificates available in the market, from which you can choose any one: